Cognitive Test for Dementia: Detect Early

 Better planning

-Early detection allows individuals and their loved ones to plan ahead, making necessary lifestyle changes, and putting legal and financial affairs in order while the person with early cognitive decline is still able to participate in decision-making.
+When dementia is diagnosed early, plans can be made ahead.
+Affected people are able to make necessary lifestyle changes, and put legal and financial affairs in order while the person with early dementia is still able to participate in decision-making.

 Improved support

-Early diagnosis allows for the provision of appropriate support and services to the person with dementia and their family, such as counseling, education, and caregiver training.
+Early diagnosis allows for early support services for the person with dementia and their family.
+Appropriate support services would include counseling, education, and caregiver training.

 Research

-Early detection supports research efforts to better understand dementia, develop new treatments, and improve care for people with the disease.
+To help with efforts to better understand dementia, develop new treatments, and improve care for people with Alzheimer’s Disease and Dementia, it is beneficial when the disease is detected early with individuals.

-Overall, early detection of dementia is crucial for improving outcomes for people with the disease and their loved ones, as well as for advancing our knowledge and understanding of this complex condition.
+Overall, early detection of dementia is important for improving outcomes for people with this illness.
+It benefits loved ones caring for a dementia patient, as well as for advancing understanding of this complex condition and how to better approach it with treatment.

 4 Common Cognitive Tests for Dementia